Morrill Land-Grant Acts: The Morrill Act of 1862

-On September 12, 1862, the state of Iowa was the first to accept the terms of the Morrill Act which provided the funding boost needed for the fledgling State Agricultural College and Model Farm.
+On September 12, 1862, the state of Iowa was the first to accept the terms of the Morrill Act, which provided the funding boost needed for the fledgling State Agricultural College and Model Farm.
 The first land-grant institution actually created under the Act was Kansas State University, which was established in 1863.

 Each state had wide discretion on how to use its funds.
-Some states added agricultural and mechanic colleges to its already existing flagship university, as with the University of Wisconsin and the University of Georgia.
+Some states added agricultural and mechanic colleges to their already existing flagship university, as with the University of Wisconsin and the University of Georgia.
 Some states created new state colleges separate from their flagship institutions, as with what would become Mississippi State University or expanded their new agricultural colleges (as with Michigan State University).

 Some states did not have a state college of any kind in 1862, and used their land-grant funds to create one, as with the University of Nevada.
-Once new states were incorporated in the United States, they were able to access land-grant funds (as with the University of Nebraska), and eventually, federal territories started their agricultural college before statehood.
+Once new states were incorporated in the United States, they were able to access land-grant funds (as with the University of Nebraska), and eventually, federal territories started their agricultural colleges before statehood.
 The latest school created with funds via the 1862 Act was the University of Alaska Fairbanks, founded in 1917.

 The granted land

-If the federal land within a state was insufficient to meet that state's land grant, the state was issued scrip which authorized the state to select federal lands in other states to fund its institution.
+If the federal land within a state was insufficient to meet that state's land grant, the state was issued scrip, which authorized the state to select federal lands in other states to fund its institution.
 For example, New York carefully selected valuable timber land in Wisconsin to fund Cornell University.
 The resulting management of this scrip by the university yielded one third of the total grant revenues generated by all the states, even though New York received only one-tenth of the 1862 land grant.
 Overall, the 1862 Morrill Act allocated 17400000 acre of land, which when sold yielded a collective endowment of $7.55 million.

 The U.S. government had acquired most of that land via lopsided treaties and violent conflict throughout the 19th century.
 In total, 162 violence-backed cessions expropriated approximately 10.7 million acres of land from 245 tribal nations and divided it into roughly 80,000 parcels for redistribution.